Privacy & Cookies Policy

 In detail, the non-EU countries to which the data will be transferred in compliance with the provision referred to in Article 45 of the GDPR are as follows:

-In detail, the extra EU countries to which the data will be transferred using the Contractual Clauses standards are as follows:
+In detail, the extra EU countries to which the data will be transferred using the Standard Contractual Clauses are as follows:

 - United States